Floods wreak havoc across Pakistan; 903 dead since mid-June

 Pakistani Television footage on Wednesday showed people wading through waist-high water, holding their children and carrying essential items on their heads.
 Rescuers used trucks and boats to evacuate people to safer places and food, tents and other basic supplies were being dispatched to flood-affected areas.

 In some places, the popular Geo TV reported, families struggled to bury their loved ones as local graveyards were also inundated by floodwaters.
-The TV broadcast footage showing mourners carrying coffins through flooded areas to bury the dead away from submerged homes.
+The TV broadcast footage showed mourners carrying coffins through flooded areas to bury the dead away from submerged homes.

 Monsoon rains, which started in mid-June, were expected to continue this week, mainly in the south.

 Murad Ali Shah, the top elected official in Sindh province, said the situation was worse than in 2010, when floods killed at least 1,700 people in Pakistan, mostly in Sindh.

 “We are doing our best to evacuate people from flood-hit areas,” he said Tuesday.

 Floods have damaged as many as 129 bridges across Pakistan, disrupting the supply of fruit and vegetables to markets and causing a hike in prices.